recyclejs/recycle/README.md

 })
 ```

-You can also listen other components or define custom event handlers.
+You can also listen child components or define custom event handlers.
 Just make sure you specify what should be returned:

 ```javascript